alexjobe/fullstack-laptop-checkout/README.txt

 -------------------------------------------------- Frontend Structure -------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------

+The frontend was built with Create React App (CRA): an officially supported tool to help bootstrap React applications.
+All relevant files for the frontend (besides those created by CRA) are found in 'src'.
 The entry point for the React frontend is App.js.
-React components are organized by view and separated into three
-folders: CheckoutView, LaptopListView, and General.
+React components are organized by view and separated into three folders: CheckoutView, LaptopListView, and General.
 Functions for making calls to the backend are found in api.js.

 -----------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------- The API -------------------------------------------------------